antminers99/truthchain-mvp/README.md

 3. Generate an API token
 4. Add to your environment as `WEB3_STORAGE_TOKEN`

-### Getting Testnet MATIC
+### Getting MATIC for Gas Fees

-1. Create a wallet (MetaMask, etc.)
+1. Install MetaMask browser extension
-2. Switch to Polygon Amoy testnet
+2. Add Polygon network or switch to Polygon Mainnet
-3. Get free testnet MATIC: https://faucet.polygon.technology/
-4. Export private key → add as `POLYGON_PRIVATE_KEY`

-**⚠️ Security Warning:** Never use mainnet private keys or share your secrets!
+3. Purchase MATIC/POL from an exchange and send to your wallet
+4. You only need a small amount (~$0.10 USD) for several transactions

 ---

-## 📖 API Documentation
+## API Documentation

 ### `GET /api/records`